 Washington, DC 20036

-In your report, be as detailed as possible about the circumstances of the theft and provide all the information requested regarding your stolen passport.
+When reporting the theft, be as detailed as possible about the circumstances and provide all requested information related to your stolen passport.

-Step 2: Complete Form DS-11: Application for a New U.S. Passport
+Step 2: Apply for a New U.S. Passport

-Under normal circumstances, American citizens can renew their passports by mail if they submit their most recently issued passports.
-However, if your passport was stolen, you will need to apply for a new passport using Form DS-11.
+Normally, U.S. citizens can renew their passports by mail using their most recently issued passport.
+However, if your passport has been stolen, you’ll need to apply for a new one with Form DS-11.

 Step 3: Gather Supporting Documents

-- A photocopy of the identification document (front and back) on 8 ½” x 11″ white paper
+- Photocopy of Identification: Make a photocopy of both the front and back of your ID document.
+Ensure it’s on standard 8 ½” x 11″ white paper without resizing the copy.

 Step 4: Visit an Application Acceptance Facility